Woodland Hills Academy (Pennsylvania)

-The Woodland Hills Academy is an historic, American school that is located in Turtle Creek, Pennsylvania.
+The Woodland Hills Academy is an historic school in Turtle Creek, Pennsylvania, United States.
 Part of the Woodland Hills School District, this building was added to the National Register of Historic Places on August 30, 2007, and to the List of Pittsburgh History and Landmarks Foundation Historic Landmarks in 2009.

 History and notable features

 Built in 1917 as the Turtle Creek High School, this historic school re-opened in 2009 as the Woodland Hills Academy.
 It currently serves students in kindergarten through grade eight.

 The building was added to the National Register of Historic Places on August 30, 2007, and to the List of Pittsburgh History and Landmarks Foundation Historic Landmarks in 2009.